Erased (manga): Reception

-Volume 4 reached the 12th place on the weekly Oricon manga chart and, as of June 15, 2014, has sold 73,983 copies.
+Volume 4 reached the twelfth place on the weekly Oricon manga chart, and, by June 15, 2014, has sold 73,983 copies.

-The manga was ranked 16th in the 2014 Kono Manga ga Sugoi!
+The manga was ranked sixteenth in the 2014 Kono Manga ga Sugoi!
 Top 20 Manga for Male Readers survey.
 It was nominated for the 18th Tezuka Osamu Cultural Prize Reader Award.
-It was also nominated at the 7th Manga Taishō, receiving 82 points and placing 2nd among the ten nominees.
+It was also nominated at the 7th Manga Taishō, receiving 82 points and placing second among the ten nominees.
 It is nominated at the 8th Manga Taishō.

 The staff at manga-news.com gave the French edition a grade of 17.33 out of 20.
 On Manga Sanctuary one of the staff members gave it an 8 out of 10.